 This Christmas, experience Richmond Park like never before with a ride around in a six-person Park Brake drawn by our majestic Shire Horses.
 Enjoy the sounds of hoofs and bells, revel in the crisp air and watch the wildlife up close while you snuggle under a blanket… and have some sloe gin and a mince pie to truly get into the festive spirit!

 From Easter through to September, you can meet the Shire horses at Hampton Court Palace.
 Come and join us for a tour of the wonderful East Front Gardens and watch our gentle giants in action.
-Book here
+Contact us for more information.

 Want to hire a unique carriage ride in Richmond Park for a special occasion?
 Simply fill in the contact form below and we’ll revert asap.

 CARRIAGE & TRAM RIDES

 Our carriage rides are our main fundraising activity for our equine assisted therapy and conservation projects.
 All proceeds go directly to these projects so that the therapy is delivered free to those in need.
 Please have a look at our website for more about our projects.